Ensembl/ensembl-client/README.md

 ### Development and testing
 - `npm run lint` - Runs both `lint:scripts` and `lint:style`.
 - `npm run lint:scripts` - Runs ESLint against all typescript files to make sure they conform to the style guide.
-- `npm run lint:styles` - Runs `stylelint` against SCSS files to make sure they conform to the style guide.
+- `npm run lint:styles` - Runs `stylelint` against CSS files to make sure they conform to the style guide.
 - `npm run check-types` – Runs typescript compiler to check for type correctness.
 - `npm test` - Runs the suite of unit tests with `jest`.
 - `npm test:watch` - Runs `jest` in watch mode.